 - Allow HR to select transit drivers based on quotas.

 - Change your training plan based on CLT’s feelings for the day.

 - Staff the department with ROD (Retired on Duty) staff.

 - Neglect accountability and professional development for current staff.

 - Measurement and feedback should not occur at any point during the 6 to 8-week program.
 In fact, just make it a 4-week program.

 - Tell your student about core concepts versus allowing them to perform it.
 (Akin to reading a PowerPoint on bomb defusal versus doing it.

 If you follow this 7-step approach, you too can build a CLTD.
 The result?
-Bad organizational performance, poor communication, high turnover, poor financial management, low morale, and eventually catastrophic consequences.
+Bad organizational performance, poor communication, high turnover, poor financial management, low morale, and eventually catastrophic consequences such as fatalities.

 The solution?
 It is a simple lesson we learned as children.
 Do unto others as you would have them do unto you.
 Would you want a CLBS (Checklist Brain Surgeon)?
-Ahh just did enough surgery on you to meet his time requirements.
+Ahh, just did enough surgery on you to meet his/her time requirements.
 How about a CLP (Checklist Pilot)?
-Never quite mastered that landing gear thingy.
+Well I never quite mastered that landing gear thingy and landing is so overrated!
 Of course not!
 Why would you do that to those that sit under your command? (as said in the military).
-The concept of using a checklist or a job aid if you will, isn’t a bad concept within itself.
-Trouble manifests when “Checklist Training” becomes your training strategy.
+The practice of using a checklist or a job aid if you will, isn’t a bad concept within itself.
+The trouble manifests when “Checklist Training” becomes your training strategy.